Daniel Ponce de León

 Daniel Ponce de León (born July 27, 1980) is a Mexican former professional boxer who competed from 2001 to 2014.
 He was a world champion in two weight classes, having held the WBO super bantamweight title from 2005 and 2008, and the WBC featherweight title from 2012 to 2013.
-As an amateur, de León won a bronze medal in the flyweight division at the 1999 Pan American Games, and was a member of the 2000 Mexican Olympic team in the featherweight division.
+As an amateur, Ponce de León won a bronze medal in the flyweight division at the 1999 Pan American Games, and was a member of the 2000 Mexican Olympic team in the featherweight division.
+He was trained by Vicente Juárez.

 Early life

-Daniel is a Tarahumara Amerindian, raised in the Sierra Madre Occidental mountain range.
+Ponce de León is a Tarahumara Amerindian, raised in the Sierra Madre Occidental mountain range.
 Out of five brothers he was the only one to survive, due to the harsh conditions in his tribal area, the Sierra Madre.

 Amateur career

-Daniel was a Mexican National Amateur champion and a bronze medalist at the 1999 Pan American Games.
-Ponce de León would then go onto represent Mexico at the 2000 Summer Olympics.
+Ponce de León was a Mexican National Amateur champion and a bronze medalist at the 1999 Pan American Games.
+He then went on to represent Mexico at the 2000 Summer Olympics, where he was defeated in the first round by Ukraine's Volodymyr Sydorenko.

 WBO junior featherweight champion

 On October 29, 2005 he defeated Sod Kokietgym by unanimous decision, handing Looknongyangtoy his first career loss.
 He has defended his WBO junior featherweight title eight times against Gerson Guerrero, Reynaldo Lopez, Sod Kokietgym twice, Al Seeger, Gerry Peñalosa, Rey Bautista and Eduardo Escobedo.
 Ponce de León's first loss was a unanimous decision loss to Celestino Caballero on February 17, 2005.

 Ponce de León retained his title against Eduardo Escobedo on December 8, 2007 via unanimous decision, as part of the undercard of the Floyd Mayweather Jr.–Ricky Hatton fight.
 On June 7, 2008 Ponce de León was defeated by technical knockout in the first round by Juan Manuel López, losing his WBO Super Bantamweight title.

-De León was the headliner of a sold out Golden Boy show and inched closer to another world title shot by knocking out Puerto Rican, Orlando Cruz.
-Daniel defeated Cornelius Lock on May 1, 2010 the undercard of Floyd Mayweather vs. Shane Mosley in the MGM Grand Garden Arena on HBO PPV to retain his WBC Latino featherweight title.
+Ponce de León was the headliner of a sold out Golden Boy show and inched closer to another world title shot by knocking out Puerto Rican, Orlando Cruz.
+Ponce de León defeated Cornelius Lock on May 1, 2010 the undercard of Floyd Mayweather Jr. vs. Shane Mosley in the MGM Grand Garden Arena on HBO PPV to retain his WBC Latino featherweight title.

 Super featherweight contention

-On March 5, 2011, De Leon moved up to the super featherweight division to face undefeated prospect Adrien Broner.
-The fight was expected to be a showcase bout for the younger and larger Broner, however, De Leon proved to be more competitive than anticipated as Broner was awarded a highly disputed ten round unanimous decision.
+On March 5, 2011, Ponce de León moved up to the super featherweight division to face undefeated prospect Adrien Broner.
+The fight was expected to be a showcase bout for the younger and larger Broner, however, Ponce de León proved to be more competitive than anticipated as Broner was awarded a highly disputed ten round unanimous decision.